focuson-ts/focuson/modules/codeondemand/PROBLEM.md

 # Why is this good
 Read https://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven (mentioned above)

+In that link there are a number of guidelines:
+* Do NOT use a schema (capitals deliberate).
+There should be no out of band communication between client and server
+* Focus on media types rather than schemas.
+A media type is much more like 'pdf' then 'a description of domain objects'
+* Reduce the coupling between client and server so that we can handle change / variation and we have an architecture that doesn't break every time there is a change in the backend.

+# We are using two of the key ideas from rest
+* the media type
+* a'code on demand'

-What we are doing here is focusing on the media type and the Rest 'code on demand' idea.
-The client knows nothing about the data representation / schema, and doesn't need to.
+The client knows nothing very little about the domain and doesn't need to

 ## Data representation changing by time
 The one constant in IT is change.
 Json formats will change across time.
 The design principles in the link above tell us